b1naryth1ef/disco/docs/bot_tutorial/building_block_listeners.md

 ## Listener Priority

-Each listener thats registered comes with a priority.
+Each listener that's registered comes with a priority.
 This priority describes how the builtin event emitter will distribute events to your listener.
 To set a priority you can simply pass the priority kwarg:

 ```py
 from holster.emitter import Priority